ThunderCold/sinica-intern-2024/_sources/generate-specification.md

 The usage limit of the free version `gemini-1.5-flash` model API is: 15 requests per minute, 1500 requests per day.
 In order to avoid `ResourceExhausted` errors caused by using too many resources in an instant, there will be an interval between detecting and generating each field (currently set to 7 seconds).

 If you do not want to use the Google Gemini model to generate the `constraints` property, just uncheck the `Use Gemini AI` checkbox.
-The program will only generate the dataset specification based on the dataset file and data field specification file.
+The program will only generate the dataset specification based on the dataset file and data field description file.

 - Text to query the Google Gemini model:
 ```